 Regional ESOL coordination

-City Hall works with the London Strategic Migration Partnership (LSMP) to improve local and regional coordination of ESOL across London, to help strengthen the ESOL sector and ensure more Londoners can access the English language support they need.
+City Hall works with the London Strategic Migration Partnership (LSMP) to improve the coordination of ESOL across London, to help strengthen the ESOL sector and ensure more Londoners can access the English language support they need.

 This work includes: